 DirectAccess is a Microsoft remote access technology designed for managed (domain-joined) Windows client computers.
 Much like NetMotion Mobility, it provides seamless and transparent remote network connectivity.
-However, in the two products differ in important ways.
+However, the two products differ in important ways.

 This is the first in a series of posts by Remote Access Expert, Richard Hicks comparing NetMotion Mobility and Microsoft DirectAccess on security, performance, visibility, supported clients, and solution support.